homeboy445/ScriptOrchestrator/README.md

 ### Advanced Configuration

-* **Stateful Mode:** By default, ScriptOrchestrator maintains an internal queue for script data.
-To disable this behavior and manage scripts externally, set the `stateFull` property to `false` during initialization:
+* **Stateful Mode:** By default, ScriptOrchestrator maintains an in-memory queue for maintaining the script list.
+To disable this behavior and avoid storing any data in-memory simply, set the `stateFull` property to `false` during initialization:

 ```javascript
 const mainInitConfig = scriptOrch.default({ stateFull: false });